-- Preheat oven to 350 degrees.
-Coat a large casserole dish with cooking spray.
+- Preheat oven to 350°F and coat a large casserole dish with cooking spray.

 - Cook the pasta al dente according to package instructions, drain and set aside.
 If you are making the pasta ahead of time, toss with 2 teaspoons olive oil to prevent sticking and drying out.

-- In a medium mixing bowl, stir together ricotta cheese, egg, garlic powder, onion powder, fine sea salt, black pepper and parmesan cheese.
+- In a large mixing bowl, stir together the ricotta cheese, egg, garlic powder, onion powder, salt, pepper and parmesan cheese.